 Various interpreter data areas may be needed by the assembly language programs.
 The variable TEMP is the single item keyin buffer and it is this area which is accessed when "INPUT" is referenced in a field program.
-References to "INPUT" are compiled as an address of ØlØØØ and a length of zero.
-At execution time, the length of the current field is substituted and the address is converted to the DF2DOSG address Ø5400.
-OUTPUT, compiled as address zero and length zero, is resolved at execution time.
+References to "INPUT" are compiled as an address of 01000 and a length of zero.
+At execution time, the length of the current field is substituted OUTPUT, compiled as address zero and length zero, is resolved at execution time.
 It is converted to the length and address in the data buffer of the current field.

 Labels defined in FIELD statements are compiled with lengths of one and a special code in the MSB portion of the address.
-If the MSB is $\emptyset 37\emptyset$ , the LSB represents an index to the field table (i.e. the field number supplied by the programmer, minus one).
-If the MSB is $\emptyset 375$ , the LSB represents a displacement which, at execution time, is added to the current field number in order to resolve the length and address information.
+If the MSB is 0370, the LSB represents an index to the field table (i.e. the field number supplied by the programmer, minus one).
+If the MSB is 0375, the LSB represents a displacement which, at execution time, is added to the current field number in order to resolve the length and address information.